harvard-lil/working-in-widener/README.md

 #Working in Widener

-Working in Widener is a two player game played in the web browser.
-You duel against a live person.
+Working in Widener is a two player game.
+You duel, in your web browser, against a live person.
 The first one to shelve the assigned books wins.
 Maps are based on real library maps from Harvard's Widener Library.

 ## Installation

 ### Node.js

 Working in Widener uses [node.js](http://nodejs.org/).
 Be sure to install it.

+If you're on Ubuntu, [this might be helpful](http://apptob.org/)

 ### Installation with Apache and Node.js